 - Allow participants to develop strategic relationships in order to foster impactful and meaningful changes within campus environments.

 In this program, participants will expand upon the knowledge and skills gained through the Inclusive Excellence Certificate and not only dig deeper into DEI issues, but also work toward more active application of the skills they have gained.
+The SP Certificate offers two distinct tracks: JEDI (Justice, Equity, Diversity and Inclusion) and SUP (Supporting Underrepresented Populations).

 We’ve deliberately taken the vital steps to diversify our work environments and work product, yet some issues persist.
 To what extent have we considered the impact of intersectionality?
 In this session participants will learn: